-Acoustics is a branch of physics, referred to as acoustic engineering, and those who undertake an education in acoustics can earn a master’s degree.
-In short, it’s a complex subject, and this article only covers the tip of a very large iceberg, but it’s a subject worthy of at least understanding the basics regardless of whether you are a performer or simply want the best sound from your home studio or theater, and especially if you record acoustic instruments and vocals.
+Acoustics is a branch of physics, referred to as acoustic engineering, and those who undertake education in acoustics can earn a master’s degree.
+In short, it’s a complex subject, and this article really only covers the tip of a very large iceberg, but it’s a subject worthy of at least understanding the basics regardless of whether you are a performer or simply want the best sound from your home studio or theater, and especially if you record acoustic instruments and vocals.

 How sound is influenced by its environment

 To best describe how sound is influenced by an environment, let’s start with an example.

 Say you are sitting in your practice room or home studio, acoustic guitar in hand.
 When you strum a chord, the sound waves generated don’t just travel in one direction (e.g. the initial direct sound you hear with your ears or is detected by a microphone).